Azure/portaldocs/portal-sdk/generated/top-ap-cli.md

 Command | Alias | Description
 --- | --- | ---
 build | | Runs msbuild.exe on the *.sln or *proj with/p:RunBundlerInDevMode=true.
 If no *.sln or *proj is found and tsconfig.json exists then runs tsc.cmd.
-If arguments are supplied they are passed through to underlying executable. lint | | Runs eslint against an extension including azure portal custom lint rules. new | | Creates a new extension. release | | Runs msbuild.exe on the *.sln or *proj with /p:RunBundlerInDevMode=false;Configuration=Release.
+If arguments are supplied they are passed through to underlying executable. diag | | Emits all information and current deployed state of extension for all clouds. lint | | Runs eslint against an extension including azure portal custom lint rules. new | | Creates a new extension. release | | Runs msbuild.exe on the *.sln or *proj with /p:RunBundlerInDevMode=false;Configuration=Release.
 If no *.sln or *proj is found and tsconfig.json exists then runs tsc.cmd.
 If arguments are supplied they are passed through to underlying executable.